 If you are currently disconnected from your utility supply, contact your utility provider to discuss your options.
 You may still be eligible for HUGS under certain circumstances.
 If you meet the required eligibility for disconnected customers, in order for a HUGS application to proceed, you will be required to:

-- pay the minimum amount required to reconnect your property (usually 50% of the outstanding amount); and
+- pay the minimum amount required to reconnect your property; and

 - enter into a future payment arrangement for the outstanding debt.